Timerns/DAI-2022-SMTP/README.md

 The git link to the MockMock project is [here](https://github.com/tweakers/MockMock)

-### start mockmock with docker
+### Start mockmock with docker
 **_to complet_**

-### start mockmock without docker
+### Start mockmock without docker
 **_to complet_**

 ## How to start and configure the prank project
 In the resources folder at the root of the repository, multiple files are used to configure the project.
 The 3 files must be in the resources folder for it to be able to run.

-### start the prank project
+### Start the prank project
 **_to complet_**

 ### config.properties
 The config.properties file is used to configure how to contact the SMTP server and specify the number of group.
-The number of group must be greater the 0.
+The number of group must be greater than 0.

 Default config (and example to edit):

     smtpServerAddress=localhost
     smtpServerPort=25
     numberGroups=1

 ### email.utf8
 The email.utf8 file is used to list all emails separated by **\n** or **\r\n**.
 The minimum number of emails in the file must be >= 3 * numberGroups in the config.properties file.
-The minimum of 3 emails per group comes from 1 for the sender and all the other for the receivers (min.
-2).
+The minimum of 3 emails per group is mandatory to have 1 sender and at least 2 receivers.

 Example of 3 emails in the file:

     rupak@sbcglobal.net
     ideguy@hotmail.com
     atmarks@yahoo.com

 ### messages.utf8
 The messages.utf8 file is used to get a different mail body and subject for all groups.
 The format of the message in the message.uft8 file: